Category Archives: Belgian Royals

 Ciergnon Castle; Photo Credit – Wikipedia

 Leopold and Astrid began their honeymoon with a brief stay at Castle Ciergnon, a secluded royal property in a heavily wooded area in Namur, Belgium.
 Rumors had circulated that the couple was on their way to Switzerland and Cairo.
 These rumors may have been fabricated to allow the newlyweds some privacy.
-Leopold and Astrid then made their way through France via Paris to the Riviera.
-Outside of Paris, the two stopped and toured around Montmartre, a former artists’ colony.
+Leopold and Astrid the traveled through France via Paris to the Riviera.
+Outside Paris, the two stopped and toured around Montmartre, a former artists’ colony.
 The couple was known to be staying at a hotel in Menton (near the Italian border) in mid-December under the names of Monsieur and Madame Losange.
-Unrecognized in southern France, the couple took in ordinary tourist sites as any other honeymooning couple.
+Unrecognized in southern France, the couple visited tourist sites as any other honeymooning couple.
 Locals noticed the two taking several long walks together along the countryside.

 Leopold and Astrid had three children: